SolarWinds: SUNBURST

-On December 13, 2020, The Washington Post reported that multiple government agencies were breached through SolarWinds's Orion software (archived website copy).
-The company stated in an SEC filing that fewer than 18,000 of its 33,000 Orion customers were affected, involving versions 2019.4 through 2020.2.1, released between March 2020 and June 2020.
+On December 13, 2020, The Washington Post reported that multiple government agencies were breached through SolarWinds's Orion software.
+The next day, the company stated in an SEC filing that fewer than 18,000 of its 33,000 Orion customers were affected, involving certain hotfixes of versions 2019.4 through 2020.2.1, released between March 2020 and June 2020.
 According to Microsoft, hackers acquired superuser access to SAML token-signing certificates.
 This SAML certificate was then used to forge new tokens to allow hackers trusted and highly privileged access to networks.
 The Cybersecurity and Infrastructure Security Agency issued Emergency Directive 21–01 in response to the incident, advising all federal civilian agencies to disable Orion.

 APT29, aka Cozy Bear, working for the Russian Foreign Intelligence Service (SVR), was reported to be behind the 2020 attack.
 Victims of this attack include the cybersecurity firm FireEye, the US Treasury Department, the US Department of Commerce's National Telecommunications and Information Administration, as well as the US Department of Homeland Security.
 Prominent international SolarWinds customers investigating whether they were impacted include the North Atlantic Treaty Organization (NATO), the European Parliament, UK Government Communications Headquarters, the UK Ministry of Defence, the UK National Health Service (NHS), the UK Home Office, and AstraZeneca.
 FireEye reported the hackers inserted "malicious code into legitimate software updates for the Orion software that allow an attacker remote access into the victim's environment" and that they have found "indications of compromise dating back to the spring of 2020".
 FireEye named the malware SUNBURST.
 Microsoft called it Solorigate.

 The attack used a backdoor in a SolarWinds library; when an update to SolarWinds occurred, the malicious attack would go unnoticed due to the trusted certificate.
-In November 2019, a security researcher notified SolarWinds that their FTP server had a weak default password of "solarwinds123", warning that "any hacker could upload malicious [code]" that would then be distributed to SolarWinds customers.
+In November 2019, a security researcher notified SolarWinds that credentials to a third party FTP server had a weak password of "solarwinds123", warning that "any hacker could upload malicious [code]" that would then be distributed to SolarWinds customers.
 The New York Times reported SolarWinds did not employ a chief information security officer and that employee passwords had been posted on GitHub in 2019.